Sharing a Passion for Designer Accessories

-In the world of accessories design, it takes passion, technical skills and a lot of business know-how to break in.
+Designer accessories are the next big thing in fashion.
+It takes passion, technical skills and a lot of business know-how to break in to become an accessories designer.
 Lucy Weate has loads of all three qualities.
 Now she’s sharing them with the next generation of accessories designers.

 Lucy Weate loves teaching fashion design as much as she loved working in it.

 The former business owner and graphic designer has also spent many years designing accessories, shoes and apparel.
 It’s a passion she happily shares with the student designers she teaches at TAFE SA and Flinders University.

 Based on her own career experiences, Lucy is positive about opportunities available in fashion.
 Its fast pace and possibilities for travel and networking are incredibly exciting, she says.

 Being able to share her knowledge and experience of the business is a rewarding way for the talented designer to engage with other creatives.
 She derives enormous satisfaction from watching students put their newly acquired skills into practice.
 There’s almost nothing better, in her view, than helping creatives build the essential technical skills and business know-how required by the industry.

 Of her own experience in the fashion industry, Lucy talks about how surprising it was to discover the industry’s focus on business.
 “I felt I was a business person first and a fashion designer second.
 The majority of my time was spent negotiating, looking at currencies, costing and facilitating production.”